 The minimum cumulative GPA for minor courses is 2.00.
 The specific course requirements constituting a minor are listed in the corresponding college/school section in this catalog (refer to the index of this catalog).

 Coursework completed in the context of a summer/winter term outside AUS does not meet the residence requirements.

-All courses used to satisfy a degree program's graduation requirements may also be used towards meeting the requirements of a minor.
-To complete an additional minor, students must satisfy all the requirements of the two minors.
+Courses used to satisfy a degree program's graduation requirements can be used towards meeting the requirements of a minor as follows: